ircv3/ircv3-specifications/extensions/authtoken.md

 ## Service keys

-Service keys are specified by IRCv3 extensions, vendor-specific types MUST be prefixed the same way as how vendor-specific capabilities are prefixed.
+Service keys are specified by IRCv3 extensions; vendor-specific types MUST be prefixed the same way as how vendor-specific capabilities are prefixed.
+Custom user-defined services provided by networks SHOULD NOT use unprefixed names for their service keys.
 See [capability negotiation][] for the exact details.

 The full service key MUST be treated as a case-insensitive identifier.